Core Idea

 - They are Players, not pawns — their assessments carry independent authority

-A new manager without institutional history must solicit recommendations from peers and senior engineers before conducting the first round of interviews.
+A new manager without institutional history must solicit recommendations from peers and senior engineers before the first interview round.

 Using Bellwether Feedback